lineality/Online_Voting_Using_One_Time_Pads/README.md

 # History of Voting and Coordinated Decision Making
 - (book, fall a and rise of democracy)

+# General Administration General Collapse General STEM
+- learning-ology

 # Security & Data / Information Hygiene
 Voting and principles of security (ease of use vs. security etc)
 - hygiene concerns vs. security concerns
 - analogies

+###
+- locus of control
+- treatment of inferiors
+- seek to turn inferiors into superiors
+- seek to surround with superiors

 ## General vs. Deployment